-There are a handful of hybrids offered in the premium large class: the BMW 740e xDrive plug-in hybrid, the Cadillac CT6 plug-in hybrid, the Lexus LS 500h, the Mercedes-Benz S550e Plug-In Hybrid (soon to be S560e), and the Porsche Panamera 4 E-Hybrid and Turbo S E-Hybrid.
+There are a handful of hybrids offered in the premium large class: the BMW 740e xDrive plug-in hybrid, the Lexus LS 500h, the Mercedes-Benz S560e plug-in hybrid, and the Porsche Panamera 4 E-Hybrid and Turbo S E-Hybrid.

 This category also offers some truly spectacular performance models.
 Most of the cars in this class offer a V8, but some go above and beyond with something special.
-Audi’s S8 offers a 605-horsepower twin-turbo 4.0-liter V8.
 The BMW Alpina B7 has a 600-hp twin-turbo 4.4-liter V8.
-Jaguar’s XJ is now offered in an XJR575 model with a 575-hp 5.0-liter supercharged V8.
+Jaguar’s XJ offers an XJR575 model with a 575-hp 5.0-liter supercharged V8.
 The Mercedes-Benz AMG S63 has a 603-hp twin-turbo 4.0-liter V8, and the AMG S65 packs a 621-hp 6.0-liter V12.
 The Porsche Panamera can be had with a 4.0-liter turbocharged V8 that puts out 550 hp in Turbo form, or a whopping 680 hp in the Turbo S E-Hybrid version.
 In terms of body styles, there are only two that vary from the 4-door-sedan norm.
-The Mercedes-Benz S-Class offers a 2-door coupe and convertible, and the Porsche Panamera comes as a 4-door hatchback or a new Sport Turismo wagon.
+The Mercedes-Benz S-Class offers a 2-door coupe and convertible, and the Porsche Panamera comes as a 4-door hatchback or a Sport Turismo wagon.
 Same goes for drive wheels.
 Rear-wheel drive is the norm, and most of those cars are also available with all-wheel drive.
 The only front-drive cars are the Cadillac XTS and Lincoln Continental, which are also offered with all-wheel drive.